Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/design/index.md

 ---
 title: Design
-description: 'Start designing with the Standards Toolkit, an open source design system from the Royal Navy.'
+description: 'Start designing with the Standards Toolkit, a design system from the Royal Navy'
 header: true
 ---